Some applications have different “modes” that they can run in. That sometimes plays very well with Platform.sh, other times not.

 platform variable:create --level project --name env:API_CREDS --value some_key_hash

-env:prefix, which is what will create the variable as its own Unix environment variable.
+env:prefix, which is what creates the variable as its own Unix environment variable.

 API_CREDSwill now be available in all environments unless overridden on a specific environment.

-platform variable:create -e master --name env:API_CREDS --inheritable false --sensitive true --value some_other_hash_key
+platform variable:create -e <BRANCH_NAME> --name env:API_CREDS --inheritable false --sensitive true --value some_other_hash_key

---inheritable falseflag means the variable will be set on that one environment only, and will not be inherited by its child environments.
-The child environments will get the project variable “dev mode” value instead.
+--inheritable falseflag means the variable is set on that one environment only and isn’t be inherited by its child environments.
+The child environments will get the project variable development value instead.
 You can, on an individual environment basis, set another alternate value if desired.

 A few applications require configuration values to be specified in a static, non-executable file (such as a

 and do not support reading from environment variables.